LogoLogo

 How forward indexes are implemented depends on the index encoding and whether the column is sorted.

 When the encoding is set to RAW, the forward index is implemented as an array, where the indices correspond to document IDs and the values represent the actual row values.
-For more details, refer to the raw value forward index section.
+For more details, refer to the section.

 In the case of DICTIONARY encoding, the forward index doesn't store the actual row values but instead stores dictionary IDs.
 This introduces an additional level of indirection when reading values, but it allows for more efficient physical layouts when unique number of values in the column is significantly smaller than the number of rows.

 The DICTIONARY encoding can be even more efficient if the segment is sorted by the indexed column.
-You can learn more about the dictionary encoded forward index and the sorted forward index in their respective sections.
+You can learn more about the and the in their respective sections.

 When working out whether a column should use dictionary encoded or raw value encoding, the following comparison table may help: